Code RealTime Integration

 Changing Art Files

-If you make a change in the library Art files in Code RealTime you need to rebuild the library there (it does not happen automatically when building in Model RealTime).
 To see the updated library elements in Model RealTime you need to close and reopen the model project.
 You may of course also need to update your model, depending on what changes you did, and how the changed elements are used.

 Current Limitations

-- Some features in the Model RealTime user interface may not work exactly the same for imported library elements, as they work when the elements are defined in the model.
+- Some features in the Model RealTime user interface may not work exactly the same for imported library Art elements, as they work when the elements are defined in the model.